alooyu24/ball-game/README.md

 ---

 ## Description
-Star Wars is a Grid Shooter Game is a simple 2D browser-based game built using **HTML, CSS, and JavaScript**.
+Star Wares is a grid-based 2D browser game where the player controls a spaceship and attempts to hit a moving planet at the top of the board.
+The game is built using HTML, CSS, and JavaScript.
-The project focuses on learning web development and basic game logic concepts such as movement, shooting, and collision detection.

 ---